akhileshbhaugeerutty/Projects-Python/Financial Distress/README.md

 ### Algorithms & Methods

 - The Cross Validations used to fine the best tuning parameters take quite some time.
-The best parameters found on my computer have been saved below the instruction.
+The best parameters found on my computer have been saved below the instructions.
 - Problem seen as both Classification & Regression, and the methods are commonly known as having both types of algorithms. <br>
 Algorithms used (6 in total):
   1. Random Forests